Celebrating Hispanic Heritage Month in Hazleton - NewsBreak

 HAZLETON, LUZERNE COUNTY (WBRE/WYOU) — Hispanic Heritage Month is being celebrated in the city of Hazleton where, by some estimates, the Hispanic population is in the majority.

 Arroyo says he shouts that message out to anyone who will listen.
 He emigrated from Peru 30 years ago, making Hazleton his home.
-He is publisher of the Spanish language newspaper El Mensajero.
+He is the publisher of the Spanish-language newspaper El Mensajero.

 “They come looking for two things: New opportunity in their life and raise a family.
 In the meantime contribute those things back into this area.
 Nothing that means change is easy,” Arroyo said.